jjdubski/AImeetingassist/README.md

 To run, you'll need to run the `lkgt-service` service.

-1. Locally, run lkgpt-service by entering the following command into a CLI:
+1. Locally, run lkgpt-service by entering the following command into a CLI:<br>
         ```bash
         # From the lkgpt-service/ directory
         go run /cmd/server/main.go --config config.yaml --gcp-credentials-path gcp-credentials.json`